moderndatacompany/dataos.info/docs/resources/lens/consumption_of_deployed_lens/consumption_using_sql_apis.md

     psql -h tcp.<dataos-fqdn> -p 6432
     ```

     Replace the `<dataos-fqdn>` with your DataOS Fully qualified domain name.
+For instance, `liberal-donkey.dataos.app`.s

 3. Enter your ‘**Wrap Token**’ in place of password when prompted.
 4. You should now be connected to the Lens.
 You can verify the connection by listing the available relations using the `\dt` command: